ocaml/dune/doc/concepts.rst

 =========

 Some fields can contains variables that are expanded by dune.
-The syntax of variables is as follow:
+The syntax of variables is as follows:

 .. code::